Stanford Institute for Economic Policy Research (SIEPR)

 Stanford School of Humanities and Sciences

-Susan Athey is the Economics of Technology Professor at Stanford Graduate School of Business.
+Professor Athey is the Economics of Technology Professor at Stanford Graduate School of Business.
 She received her bachelor’s degree from Duke University and her PhD from Stanford, and she holds an honorary doctorate from Duke University.
-She is an elected member of the National Academy of Science, and in 2007 she received the John Bates Clark Medal, awarded to the best American economist under the age of 40.
-She previously taught at the economics departments at MIT, Stanford and Harvard.
+She previously taught at the economics departments at MIT, Stanford, and Harvard.
+She is an elected member of the National Academy of Science and is the recipient of the John Bates Clark Medal, awarded by the American Economics Association to the economist under 40 who has made the greatest contributions to thought and knowledge.
 Her current research focuses on the economics of digitization, marketplace design, and the intersection of econometrics and machine learning.
 She has worked on several application areas, including timber auctions, internet search, online advertising, the news media, and the application of digital technology to social impact applications.
-As one of the first “tech economists,” she served as consulting chief economist for Microsoft Corporation for six years, and now serves on the boards of Expedia, Lending Club, Rover, Turo, and Ripple, as well as non-profit Innovations for Poverty Action.
-She also serves as a long-term advisor to the British Columbia Ministry of Forests, helping architect and implement their auction-based pricing system.
-She is the founding director of the Golub Capital Social Impact Lab at Stanford GSB, and associate director of the Stanford Institute for Human-Centered Artificial Intelligence.
+As one of the first “tech economists,” she served as consulting chief economist for Microsoft Corporation for six years, and has served on the boards of multiple private and public technology firms.
+She also served as a long-term advisor to the British Columbia Ministry of Forests, helping architect and implement their auction-based pricing system.
+She was a founding associate director of the Stanford Institute for Human-Centered Artificial Intelligence, and she is the founding director of the Golub Capital Social Impact Lab at the Stanford GSB.

 Focal Areas: Education, Health, Inequality, Innovation and Technology, Money and Finance, Politics and Media, Regulation and Competition, Work